Kevin is always reading. When he’s not working on emails, he’s got his phone out, absorbing content.

 1. FIND SOMETHING YOU ENJOY

 This is entry-level reading.
 This could be absolutely anything.
 It could be an autobiography.
-It could be a book that also has a movie.
+It could be a book that’s been made into a movie.

 2. FIND SOMETHING YOU WANT TO LEARN